mirjampaales/cool-ml-project/named_entity_translation/README.md

 # Named Entity Translation

-Next two steps are implemented in `named_entity_extraction.py` script
+Next two steps are implemented in the data augmentation scripts in the `scripts` folder.

 ## Named Entity Extraction